alphons/MongoExtensions/README.md

-# MongoDB.MvcCore
+# MongoExtensions
-Serialization Extensions to MvcCore for using MongoDB
+Serialization Extensions to MvcCore for using Mongo

-The MongoDB.MvcCore contains extensions to the MongDB framework where Json strings can be used as input and output can be deserialized to Json.
+The MongoExtensions contains extensions to the Mong framework where Json strings can be used as input and output can be deserialized to Json.

 The deserializer can also be used as a pretty-print formatter.
 On console apps the pretty-print feature can ben colorized.
 However this is no strict Json.